 Odd Speech Patterns

-Speech therapy isn't just for children who have delayed speech or pronunciation difficulties.
-A therapist can help people with AS use the pitch fluctuations of everyday speech to avoid monotonous or flat-sounding speech patterns.
-Therapy can also help with understanding nonverbal cues, like facial expressions, hand motions, and body language.
+Speech therapy isn't only for children who have delayed speech or pronunciation difficulties.
+A speech therapist can help people with HFA learn to use the pitch fluctuations that they may struggle with on their own.
+Speech therapy can also help these individuals learn to understand nonverbal cues, including facial expressions, hand motions, and body language.

-Honing social skills is a lifelong process for people with and without Asperger's, but adults and children with Asperger's often benefit from extra help when learning to imitate typical social interactions.
+Honing social skills is a lifelong process for people with and without Asperger's, but adults and children with Asperger's often benefit from extra help, so they can learn to imitate typical social interactions.
 Social skills training is either approached in groups or one-on-one, and it focuses on helping children and adults with Asperger's interact with others in ways that are considered appropriate.

-Cognitive behavioral therapy (CBT) helps people be aware of and control their thought patterns, helping them to identify and change ways of thinking that are problematic.
-Cognitive behavioral therapy can help with emotional outbursts and obsessive thoughts and interests.
-CBT is also a common depression treatment and can be used to treat depression in people with AS, since some research indicates that people with Asperger's are at higher risk for depression.
+Cognitive behavioral therapy (CBT) helps patients become aware of and control their thought patterns, so they can identify and change problematic ways of thinking.
+CBT can also help with emotional outbursts and obsessive thoughts.
+It's a common treatment for depression as well, so it can be helpful for people with HFA because some research indicates that people with HFA have a higher risk for depression.

-Parent education is a vital part of therapy for children with Asperger's and their families.
-Parents need to know what their children are working on so that they can help reinforce new skills at home on a daily basis, and parents often benefit from speaking to a licensed therapist about the challenges that come with raising a child on the autism spectrum.
+Family counseling can help as well.
+Parent education is a vital part of therapy for children with HFA and their families.
+Parents need to know what their children are working on, so they can reinforce new skills at home on a daily basis.
+Furthermore, parents often benefit from speaking to a licensed therapist about the challenges that come with raising a child on the Autism spectrum.

 If you're in need of a counselor, contact BetterHelp today.
 Scheduling a meeting with a new therapist can be a challenge, but with BetterHelp, you can talk to your therapist online, which means you can access them anytime and anywhere.
 Below you'll find reviews of BetterHelp counselors who have worked with people in similar situations.